Demkeys/reminder-app/README.md

 In this repo I'm only sharing the script, since that's the important part, but there are a couple of other things that need to be setup in order for this to work.
 I explain that in the Instructions section.

-___Note: I made this app to help someone out, but figured I'd share it on GitHub, for whoever it helps.___
+___Note: I made this app to help someone out, but figured I'd share it on GitHub, for whoever it helps.
+Also I did not make this app with performance in mind since in my case the code only run once a day.___

 # Overview
 How this app works is, user creates a record containing various details of a document.
 These details include: